wds4/DCoSL/glossary/wordType.md

 | set | setData |

 As per DIP (???), a word of word type = `wordType` is a required node in a [class thread](classThread.md).

+DIP-??? outlines several methods for specification of a new word type.